Max Kepler Player Props: Twins vs. Guardians

 Max Kepler At The Plate

-- Kepler has five doubles, six home runs and 10 walks while batting .198.
+- Kepler is hitting .200 with five doubles, six home runs and 10 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.